Directed mixed membership stochastic blockmodel: The directed mixed membership stochastic blockmodel

 Real-world large scale networks are usually sparse, in the sense that the number of edges from a node (the node degree) are very small compared to the total number of nodes.
 Generally speaking, community recovery is hard when the data set is sparse.
 As a result, an important criterion of evaluating a community recovery method is its performance under different levels of sparsity.
 In this paper, we capture the sparsity of a directed mixed membership network by the sparsity parameter $\rho$ such that

 Under $DiMMSB(n_{r}, n_{c}, K, P, \Pi_{r}, \Pi_{c})$, a smaller $\rho$ leads to a smaller probability to generate an edge from row node $i$ to column node $j$, i.e., the sparsity parameter $\rho$ captures the sparsity behaviors for generating a directed mixed membership network.
+When building theoretical guarantee on estimation consistency of spectral clustering methods in community detection, controlling the sparsity of a network is common, see \cite{lei2015consistency,SCORE,DISIM,mao2020estimating,DSCORE}.
+Especially, when DiMMSB degenerates to SBM, Assumption \ref{a1} matches the sparsity requirement in Theorem 3.1 \cite{lei2015consistency}, and this guarantees the optimality of our sparsity condition.
 Meanwhile, as mentioned in \cite{MixedSCORE,mao2020estimating}, $\sigma_{K}(\tilde{P})$ is a measure of the separation between communities and a larger $\sigma_{K}(\tilde{P})$ gives more well-separated communities.
 This paper also aims at studying the effect of $\rho$ and $\sigma_{K}(\tilde{P})$ on the performance of spectral clustering by allowing them to be contained in the error bound.
 Therefore, our theoretical results allow model parameters $K,\rho,\sigma_{K}(\tilde{P})$ to vary with $n_{r}$ and $n_{c}$.